 The second recorded version of “Levee Song” is from 1927.
 It is sung in dialect, slowly, by a male chorus and is probably very similar to what would have been heard in minstrel performance up to that time, almost as a spiritual.
 We associated minstrel shows with rollicking humor but much of the appeal was the mixture of moving or sentimental material with the humor.

 This suggests that the offensive opening lines and second verse (the levee portions) were recognized as a unique song unrelated to the “I’ve Been Working on the Railroad” portion.
-It’s possible they were first joined in the Princeton publication by adding the “Railroad” section between them.
+It is possible the two compositions were first joined in the Princeton publication by adding the “Railroad” section in the middle before returning to the ending.
 This would mean the railroad section originated with no offensive language.

-A hot jazz version from 1929 follows the structure of the 1915 publication and is at the tempo we associate with the song.
+A hot jazz version from 1929 follows the structure of the 1915 publication, and is the first recording at the tempo we associate with the song.
 The opening section follows the 1915 pattern of an opening verse specifically mentioning levee activities.
-With nothing left to do the band jams after “Dinah blow your horn”, modern ears are left waiting for the Dinah bridge and chorus to kick in.
+With nothing left to do the band jams after “Dinah blow your horn”, modern ears are left waiting for the bridge and “Someone’s in the Kitchen” section to kick in.

 When were the Dinah sections added?

-The Dinah chorus was first published in England in the 1840s as the closing of “Old Joe, or Somebody in de House wid Dinah”.
+Similar lyrics to the Dinah section were first published in England in the 1840s as the closing of “Old Joe, or Somebody in de House wid Dinah”.
 The original skit doesn’t have much to offer musically.

 The specific section of lyrics that became the modern verse we know were: